Load Balancer Controller Installation¶

 -

-curl -o iam-policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.4.6/docs/install/iam_policy.json
+curl -o iam-policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.4.7/docs/install/iam_policy.json

 -

-Create an IAM policy called AWSLoadBalancerControllerIAMPolicy
+Create an IAM policy named

-Take note of the policy ARN that is returnedaws iam create-policy \ --policy-name AWSLoadBalancerControllerIAMPolicy \ --policy-document file://iam-policy.json
+with the name of the policy that you downloaded.Take note of the policy ARN that's returned.aws iam create-policy \ --policy-name AWSLoadBalancerControllerIAMPolicy \ --policy-document file://iam-policy.json

 -

-eksctl create iamserviceaccount \ --cluster=<cluster-name> \ --namespace=kube-system \ --name=aws-load-balancer-controller \ --attach-policy-arn=arn:aws:iam::<AWS_ACCOUNT_ID>:policy/AWSLoadBalancerControllerIAMPolicy \ --override-existing-serviceaccounts \ --region <region-code> \ --approve
+for the LBC.
+Use the ARN from the previous step.eksctl create iamserviceaccount \ --cluster=<cluster-name> \ --namespace=kube-system \ --name=aws-load-balancer-controller \ --attach-policy-arn=arn:aws:iam::<AWS_ACCOUNT_ID>:policy/AWSLoadBalancerControllerIAMPolicy \ --override-existing-serviceaccounts \ --region <region-code> \ --approve

-Option B: Attach IAM Policies to Nodes¶
+Option B: Attach IAM policies to nodes¶

-curl -o iam-policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.4.6/docs/install/iam_policy.json
+curl -o iam-policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.4.7/docs/install/iam_policy.json

 {